live4thamuzik/ArchInstall/README.md

-# 🚀 ArchInstall - Advanced Arch Linux Installer (UNDER CONSTRUCTON - not ready for public use)
+# 🚀 ArchInstall - Advanced Arch Linux Installer

 > **A comprehensive, modular, and user-friendly Arch Linux installation script that bridges the gap between manual installation and automated tools.
 Features Btrfs snapshots, interactive package selection, and superior customization compared to the official archinstall.**